open-telemetry/opentelemetry-specification/specification/package-layout.md

    ├── metrics
    ├── resources
    ├── trace
-   │   └── samplers    # is used to make decisions on `Span` sampling.
    ├── distributedcontext
    │   └── propagation
    ├── internal
    └── logs
 ```
-> Use lowercase or CamelCase or Snake Case (stylized as snake_case) names depends on the language.
+> Use of lowercase, CamelCase or Snake Case (stylized as snake_case) names depends on the language.